aniruddha0pandey/Always_On_Top/README.md

 # <div align="center">Always On Top</div>

+Hi,<br/>
+I'm Aniruddha and I like to mulitask.
+But I cannot do that in the hubbub of terrible amount of tabs, switching between muliple windows is just not my thing.

 Always On Top feature for Windows!<br/>
 Windows key + R<br/>
 Windows PowerShell<br/>
 <br/>

 ## Installation